-- Teachers will be supplied with classroom cleaning materials to clean desks and necessary shared items as directed.
+- Teachers will be supplied with classroom cleaning materials to clean desks and necessary shared items as needed.

-- Classrooms will be organized to maximize distance between students and minimize the opportunity for face to face contact.
+- Classrooms will be organized to maximize distance as much as possible between students.

 Library use, access and furniture:

-- Tables will be organized to maximize distance between students and minimize the opportunity for face to face contact.
+- Tables will be organized to maximize distance between students.

 - Library schedule will be created to limit visits to one class at a time.